Multidisciplinary Design Optimization Approach to Integrated Space Mission Planning and Spacecraft Design: Case Study: Human Lunar Exploration Campaign

 \section{Case Study: Human Lunar Exploration Campaign}

-To demonstrate the effectiveness of the proposed approach, we perform a demonstration case study and compare our approach with the state-of-the-art method.
+To demonstrate the effectiveness of the proposed approach, we perform several case study instances and compare our approach with the state-of-the-art method.
 We first introduce the case study settings, followed by the results and the computational performance analysis.